qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/crs.rst

 You can do transformation between different spatial reference systems by using :class:`QgsCoordinateTransform` class.
-The easiest way to use it is to create source and destination CRS and construct :class:`QgsCoordinateTransform` instance with them.
+The easiest way to use it is to create source and destination CRS and construct :class:`QgsCoordinateTransform` instance with them and the current project.
 Then just repeatedly call :func:`transform` function to do the transformation.
-By default it does forward transformation, but it is capable to do also inverse transformation
+By default it does forward transformation, but it is capable to do also inverse transformation.

 ::

   crsSrc = QgsCoordinateReferenceSystem(4326)    # WGS 84
   crsDest = QgsCoordinateReferenceSystem(32633)  # WGS 84 / UTM zone 33N
-  xform = QgsCoordinateTransform(crsSrc, crsDest)
+  xform = QgsCoordinateTransform(crsSrc, crsDest, QgsProject.instance())

   # forward transformation: src -> dest
   pt1 = xform.transform(QgsPoint(18,5))